platformsh/platformsh-docs/docs/src/development/cli/_index.md

 ```

 This process opens a browser tab for you to log in.
-It also creates certificates on your computer for [SSH connections](/development/ssh/_index.md).
+It also creates certificates on your computer for [SSH](/development/ssh/_index.md).

 Once you are logged in, a list of your projects appears, along with some tips for getting started.
 If you experience authentication issues or want to force a login, run the command `platform login`.